Anuraadha Tewari

+In 2017, Anuraadha created the first Writing Co. of India called KOSEN RUFU which sets up Writers’ Rooms, sourcing and training new writing talent and giving them an opportunity to work in the Industry.
+She also runs a Certification Course in the Foundations of Screenwriting called the LANGUAGE OF CINEMA under her banner FILM GURUKUL that teaches Conscious Creativity.

 Personal life

 Anuraadha attended the Welham Girls' School and was the National Topper of ISC Commerce 1989.
 Later, she graduated from Lady Shri Ram College, New Delhi in B.Com.
 Hons and was the President of the Students' Union.
 She earned a master's degree in Mass Communication and was a gold medalist in Film Direction from the Film School of MCRC, Jamia Millia Islamia.